badre2911/agonlight2-projetcs/README.md

 Allow rendering 8x8 monochrome bitmap font.
 Adapted from Daniel Hepper render.
 Put a file on /mos directory
 Command line: `render <char_code>` (ex: render 65)
+Ascii char code range it 0-127 but only 32 to 127 is rendering.